mgiesen/Example-MQTT-Influx-Bridge/README.md

 ## Motivation

 The primary goal of this project is to provide a streamlined method for collecting sensor data from various MQTT-enabled devices in my home network and visualize it using Grafana dashboards.
 This eliminates the need for more resource-intensive solutions like NodeRED, offering a lightweight and customizable alternative.
-Personally, I was never satisfied with the often used NodeRED, which led me to develop a custom solution.

 ## Features